DayDreammy/long-screenshot-splitter-2pdf/README.md

 A simple and easy-to-use tool that can split long screenshots into multiple smaller images and automatically generate PDF files.
 Supports drag-and-drop operations without requiring Python installation.

+### 💡 Project Background

+In modern work and study, **long screenshots** have become an essential way to record and share information.
+Whether it's saving web content, chat records, or technical documentation, long screenshots can completely preserve the context of information.

+At the same time, the popularity of **multimodal large models** (such as GPT-4V, Claude 3, etc.) allows us to analyze and process image content through AI.
+However, in actual use, we discovered a critical problem:

+> 🚨 **Long screenshots directly input to multimodal large models perform very poorly!**

+**Main reasons include:**
+- 📏 **Resolution limitations**: Large models have strict limits on input image dimensions
+- 🔍 **Detail loss**: Text becomes blurry after long image compression
+- 🧠 **Attention dispersion**: Models struggle to focus on key information in images
+- ⚡ **Low processing efficiency**: Oversized images affect model inference speed

+**This tool was created to solve this pain point!**

+By intelligently splitting long screenshots into multiple small images, each small image can be processed with high quality by multimodal large models, while generating PDFs for convenient overall viewing and archiving.

+### 🎯 Use Cases

+- **📱 AI analysis of long chat records**: Split WeChat/QQ long chat screenshots for AI to summarize key points
+- **📄 AI interpretation of long documents**: Split long webpage/article screenshots for AI to extract key information
+- **📊 AI analysis of long reports**: Split long charts/reports for AI to generate analysis reports
+- **📚 AI processing of learning materials**: Split long tutorial/note screenshots for AI to create study cards
+- **💼 Workflow optimization**: Combine with AI assistants to process various long screenshot content

 ### ✨ Features

 - 🔪 **Smart Splitting**: Split long screenshots into multiple images with specified height